 Pharmacology is an essential part of USMLE Step 1.
 Furthermore, the knowledge of drugs necessary to treat different diseases is a basic requirement in order to manage your daily life as a physician.
 Ultimately, successful treatment with medication is, next to prevention and diagnosis, one of the main tasks of a doctor.

-Your instructor Dr. Pravin Shukle will gradually introduce you to the different topics.
+Your instructor Dr. Pravin Shukle will gradually introduce the different topics.
 As an experienced internist and one of the most popular speakers in Canada, he is the perfect instructor to prepare you for your exams.

 After introducing you to pharmacokinetics and pharmacodynamics, Dr. Pravin Shukle will address the pharmacological treatment of diseases of the central nervous system, drug dependency, and toxicology.
 Further topics will be:

 Use the quiz questions to assess your learning progress, then download material and lecture notes to deepen your knowledge of the lecture’s topic.
-Furthermore, the message board gives you the chance to directly ask Dr. Shukle questions.

 Learn pharmacology online with Lecturio.
 This course will be completed soon.